west232/test-repo/README.md

-this is my first project
+this is my first project and i'm giving it my all because i nor get choice.